arcs-/Sooner/readme.md

 Next to the `.configure()` function, there are following

 `Sooner.navigate(href)`
-Navigates to the URL (also works with anchors)
+Navigates to the URL or scrolls to anchor
- * href: the new URL
+ * href: the new URL OR an element to scroll to

 `Sooner.reload()`
 Reloads the current page